-BTEX constituents in groundwater no longer exceed their respective NMWQCC standard.
-Dissolved total napthlene concentrations in monitor wells MW-8A and MW-11 have declined and are now below the NMWQCC Standard.
+Injection of BTEX BOS 200® in March 2019 was effective at lowering petroleum constituents in groundwater below to below their respective NMWQCC groundwater standards.
+Dissolved total naphthalene concentrations in monitor wells MW-8A and MW-11 have declined and are now below the NMWQCC Standard.
 A summary of results for the groundwater samples collected from monitor wells MW-8A and MW-11A are shown on Figure 4.
-The total naphthalene containinant plume is limited to a narrow area along the eastern property boundary in the direction of groundwater flow (Figure 5).

-4 Summary and Recommendations
+4. Summary and Recommendations